shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 2A.md

 1) **Provision detection (CRITICAL - Read source carefully)**
 - **FIRST:** Scan the ENTIRE source text for article tokens: `art.`, `article`, `artikel` followed by numbers

+- **CRITICAL RULE: Context does NOT matter.
+If article number + parent act appear in text → Extract it.**

+- **Extract ALL article citations, regardless of ANY context:**
+  - ✅ Substantive provisions (main legal basis)
+  - ✅ Interpretative references (cited for interpretation)
+  - ✅ Transposition deadlines (e.g., "artikel 9 of richtlijn 2010/64/EU")
+  - ✅ Procedural references
+  - ✅ Mistaken references (even if later corrected in text)
+  - ✅ **Articles "not requested for application"** (e.g., "article 44 of W.C.O. not requested")
+  - ✅ **Articles "not applicable"** (e.g., "artikel 58 not applicable")
+  - ✅ **Articles "mentioned but not applied"**
+  - ✅ **Articles "does not apply"** or "rejected"
+  - ✅ **ANY negative context** ("not cited", "incorrectly referenced", "does not concern", etc.)
+  - ✅ **ANY article number + parent act in text = EXTRACT IT**

+- **Do NOT extract (these are NOT legal provisions):**
+  - ❌ **Case law citations** (court decisions like "Cass., 15 juli 2014, P.14.1029.N", "Hof van Cassatie 21 februari 2020", "arrest van het Hof")
+  - ❌ **Bare acts without article numbers** ("loi du 8 août 1983" with no article → NOT a provision)
+  - ❌ **Person identifier references** ("de personen bedoeld in artikel X" → identifier, not provision citation)

+- **DO NOT analyze whether it's a "real citation" vs "just a mention"** - this distinction does NOT exist in this evaluation
+  - If text says "article X of Act Y" in ANY context → It's a provision citation, period

+- **Distinguishing legal provisions from case law:**
+  - ✅ "artikel 51 van het Handvest" → Legal provision (extract)
+  - ❌ "arrest van het Hof van Justitie, 26 februari 2013, Åkerberg Fransson, C-617/10" → Case law (do not expect)
+  - ✅ "artikel 9 of richtlijn 2010/64/EU" → Legal provision, even if cited as deadline (extract)

 - **If ZERO article citations found in source:**
   - Empty citedProvisions[] = CORRECT extraction (score: 100/100, verdict: PASS)
   - This is a decision with no provision citations - perfectly valid